 Mr. Levis current leads several ongoing data breach and privacy class actions and has obtained significant recoveries for plaintiffs and class members in others.
 Some examples of recent cases are listed below:

-• In re Google Assistant Privacy Litig., Case No. 19-cv-04286 (N.D.
-Cal.), Mr. Levis is class counsel for a certified class of purchasers of Google-made devices (e.g., Google Home speakers, and Pixel phones) in the United States.
+- In re Google Assistant Privacy Litig., Case No. 19-cv-04286 (N.D.
+Cal.), Mr. Levis is class counsel for the certified class of purchasers of Google-made devices (e.g., Google Home speakers, and Pixel phones) in the United States.
 The case centers on Google alleged unauthorized recording of Google Assistant users in the absence of “Hey Google” or “Ok Google” and subsequent use of that audio.
+Plaintiffs reached an agreement with Google to settle this action in September 2025.

-• In re Wawa Inc. Data Security Litig., 19-cv-06019 (E.D.
+- In re Wawa Inc. Data Security Litig., 19-cv-06019 (E.D.
 Pa.)
 Mr. Levis is court appointed co-lead counsel representing banks, credit unions and other financial institutions in this class action alleging that deficient security practices at Wawa stores compromised approximately 30 million payment cards.
-In 2022, financial institution plaintiffs agreed to resolve all claims against Wawa arising from the breach as part of a settlement that provided $28.5 million in relief for class members.
+Financial institution plaintiffs agreed to resolve all claims against Wawa arising from the breach as part of a settlement that provided $28.5 million in relief for class members making it the third largest data breach settlement of 2023.
 Final approval of that settlement is currently pending.

-• Rand v.
+- Rand v.
 The Travelers Indemnity Company, Case No. 7:21-cv-10744 (S.D.N.Y.).
 Mr. Levis is co-lead counsel in class action alleging that Travelers violated individuals’ privacy rights when it disclosed driver’s license information without consent though its web portal.
-This action recently settled for $6 million and is awaiting court approval.
+In 2025, the Court granted final approval to Plaintiffs’ $6 million settlement, resolving this action.

-• Dolan v.
+- Dolan v.
 United Services Automobile Association, Case No. 7:21-cv-05813(S.D.N.Y.).
 Mr. Levis is also co-lead counsel in a similar case involving USAA and the alleged unauthorized disclosure of driver’s license information though its web portal.
+In 2025, the Court granted final approval to Plaintiffs $3.25 million settlement with GoodRx to resolve this action.

 Other Notable Achievements: